What if I Can’t Afford to Pay Alimony?

 can't pay alimony

 If you end up in a situation where you can no longer afford to pay alimony, you need to act quickly.
 Just stopping the payments can get you in serious trouble.
-Instead, you need to talk to a Tazewell County alimony attorney who can advise you on what you should do to meet your obligations.
+Instead, you need to talk to a Peoria County alimony attorney who can advise you on what you should do to meet your obligations.

 Can I Be Punished If I Don’t Pay Alimony?